-Hi, guys, Syama Meagher, CEO of Scaling Retail.
-And today, I want to talk to you about vertical integration.
-Now, vertical integration is something that’s been pretty big in the food industry for a really long time.
-They’re all about Nabisco and Kraft and how they own their factories that they make the goods in, as well as sometimes owning the farms that they’re actually producing the product in, right?
-The farm that they’re growing the corn, the soybeans, etc.
+Vertical integration is something that’s been pretty big in the food industry for a really long time.
+It’s about Nabisco and Kraft, and how they own the factories that they make the goods in, as well as sometimes owning the farms that they’re growing product in too.

-So, the art of vertical integration is really owning a part of that supply chain.
-Now, why on earth would anyone want to do such a thing?
-Well, vertical integration is a fantastic way to streamline a lot of your costs.
-So, this way, you actually cut out any of the middlemen, right?
+Why do such a thing?
+Vertical integration is a fantastic way to streamline a lot of your costs, including removing the middleman.
 You own the exact part of your business that you actually want to be scaling.

-So, you’ve got to go into it with that in mind.
-Now, that may mean that you need to hire a business partner or someone to kind of manage this new area of the business, especially if you’re buying this from an existing factory owner or anyone else who already has the infrastructure in place.
+What would be a great revenue-generating stream that you can be using to sell to other vendors?
+When you’re done with that factory usage or when you’re done with the yardage, you want to make sure that you’re actually creating additional sources of revenue for your business.
+You’ve got to go into it with that in mind.
+That may mean that you need to hire a business partner or someone to kind of manage this new area of the business, especially if you’re buying this from an existing factory owner, or anyone else who already has the infrastructure in place.

 3. Buying or Building From Scratch?

 Buy out is doing something like working with an existing factory, but building out is actually wanting to create.
 You can’t find what you want anywhere, so you’re going to build this up from scratch.
 This can be an extremely time-consuming process.
 You’ll certainly want to bring an expert onboard, but if what you’re doing does not currently exist, then actually having the environment where you can be introducing a new commodity into the market, a new type of functionality, could actually be extremely lucrative for you.